-Sync Reference A20-Nexus Sample Rate Setting Internal 44.1k, 48k or 96k BNC In (Word Clock) Determined by incoming Word Clock frequency BNC In (LTC) 44.1k, 48k or 96k Dante Determined by Dante network sample rate 8-Series (automatically selected when docked to 8-Series) Determined by the 8-Series sample rate.
+Sync Reference A20-Nexus Go Sample Rate Setting Internal 44.1k, 48k or 96k BNC In (Word Clock) Determined by incoming Word Clock frequency BNC In (LTC) 44.1k, 48k or 96k 8-Series (automatically selected when docked to 8-Series) Determined by the 8-Series sample rate.
 Timecode and sync reference are received from the 8-Series.

-- If the selected sync reference input is not detected, the A20-Nexus switches to its internal clock AND the HP encoder ring LED flashes orange to indicate that the selected sync reference is not present or invalid. - When synced to Internal or Dante, the BNC In can still be used as an LTC source.
+- If the selected sync reference input is not detected, the A20-Nexus Go switches to its internal clock AND the Control knob ring LED flashes orange to indicate that the selected sync reference is not present or invalid. - When synced to Internal, the BNC In can still be used as an LTC source.